Sunoo/homebridge-dafang-mqtt-republish/README.md

 - `server`: The address of your MQTT server.
 (Default: 127.0.0.1)
 - `port`: The port of your MQTT server.
 (Default: 1883)
 - `tls`: Use TLS to connect to the MQTT server.
 (Default: false)
-- `homebridge_topic`: MQTT topic that homebridge-camera-ffmpeg is subscribed to.
-If not set, motion alerts will not be passed on.
 - `cameras`: _(Required)_ Array of Dafang Hacks camera configs (multiple supported).
   - `name`: _(Required)_ Name of your camera.
 (Needs to be the same as in homebridge-camera-ffmpeg config)
   - `dafang_topic`: _(Required)_ MQTT topic that your camera publishes to.
 (Must be unique per camera)
-  - `cooldown`: Follow cooldown defined in the Homebridge Camera FFmpeg config.
-(Default: false)
   - `manufacturer`: Manufacturer for exposed accessories.
   - `model`: Model for exposed accessories.
   - `serialNumber`: Serial number for exposed accessories.